ndangelo/madtinker/_posts/2017-10-21-How-to-Use-the-Grid-System-in-Graphic-Design.md

 Breaking out of the grid can lead to the most interesting page designs.
 You will see this quite often in modern magazine design.

-</div>Miller, Eric.
+Miller, Eric.
 “How to Use the Grid System in Graphic Design.”
 ThoughtCo, Aug.
 29, 2017, thoughtco.com/use-grid-system-in-graphic-design-1697574.